 9.1 Pretest Procedure:

-9.1.1 Initial Oil Fill for Pretest Break-In—The initial oil fill is 32.7 kg of test oil.
-Add the first 3.3 kg of fresh test oil to the oil filters (half in each filter), then turn on the auxiliary oil pumps and add an additional 29.4 kg of test oil to the engine.
-This oil can be added directly through the engine oil fill tube.
+9.1.1 Initial Oil Fill for Pretest Break-In—The initial oil fill is 25.8 kg of test oil.
+Pressure fill through the location described in 6.2.3.5.
 9.1.2 Pretest Break-In:

 9.1.2.1 Run the break-in sequence described in Annex A8.

-9.1.2.2 Drain the oil after the break-in is completed within 1 h.
+9.1.2.2 Drain the oil after the break-in is completed within 1 h and allowed to drain for at least 3 min.
 Replace all oil filters.
-Refill the engine with test oil and conduct the test in accordance with 9.4.
-When performing the pre-test oil charge, do not account for any hang up oil left in the oil system.
+Refill the engine with 22.8 kg of test oil and conduct the test in accordance with 9.4.
 9.2 Engine Start-Up—Perform all engine start-ups in accordance with Annex A8.
 Start-ups are not included as test time.
-Test time starts as soon as the engine returns to the test cycle.
-The start date and time of a test is defined as when the engine first reaches test conditions as shown in Table 1.
-Crank the engine prior to start-up to fill the engine oil passages.
-This practice will enhance engine durability significantly.
+Test time starts as soon as the engine reaches or returns to the test cycle.
+Record the first time the engine reaches test cycle conditions as the test clock start on the appropriate form.
 9.3 Engine Shutdown:

 9.3.1 Perform all non-emergency shutdowns in accordance with Annex A8.
 The shutdown operation does not count as test time.
 Record the length and reason of each shutdown on the appropriate form.